 An important goal of his lab is to develop a visual prosthesis that would allow people who have become blind to regain a simple form of sight.
 Roelfsema coordinates NeuroTech-NL, and two larger NWO grants in the field of neurotechnology: NESTOR and INTENSE.

-> - Associate Professor, Academic Medical Centre, Amsterdam
+- Professor, Academic Medical Centre, Amsterdam

-> - Institute de la Vision, Paris
+- Group leader at the Institute de la Vision, Paris (1 day/week)

-> - Treasurer Foundation Friends of the Neuroscience Institute
+- Treasurer Foundation Friends of the Neuroscience Institute

 - Co-founder and shareholder of the startup company Phosphoenix